E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Experiments

 \textbf{Importance of Multi-Layer Identity and Parsing Losses.} The bottom part of Table \ref{tab:ablation} shows our quantitative results for removing identity loss, introducing multi-layer identity loss, and introducing both multi-layer identity loss and multi-layer face parsing loss on top of (d), respectively.
 It well demonstrates the effectiveness of multi-layer identity and face parsing loss.
 We further provide some qualitative visual comparisons in Figure \ref{fig:ablation-id} and Figure \ref{fig:ablation-parse}.
 With the multi-layer identity loss, the identity consistency between the reconstructed image and the input image is significantly improved.
 With the multi-layer face parsing loss, the network is able to pay attention to the local face regions, thus more accurately reconstructing the local details, \eg, the glasses and tongue of the two cases.

-\textbf{Significance of the Refinement Stage.} As shown in the bottom part of Table \ref{tab:quantitativecompare}, our 2-stage inversion network significantly improves all the metrics compared to the 1-stage counterpart, but the gain starts to saturate by adding more stages.
+\textbf{Significance of the Refinement Stage.} As shown in Table \ref{tab:quantitativecompare}, our 2-stage inversion network significantly improves all the metrics compared to the 1-stage counterpart, but the gain starts to saturate by adding more stages.
 Considering both speed and performance. we adopt the two-stage inversion network as the default setting.
 In the last row of Table \ref{tab:quantitativecompare}, we further change the second stage learning objective to directly predict the latent code instead of the residuals of the first stage latent code.
 The experimental results show that learning the residuals in the refinement stages is extremely important.
-In contrast, if we continue to learn the absolution latent code, the refinement stage is still difficult to bring better performance.
+In contrast, if we continue to learn the absolution latent code, the refinement stage is still difficult to bring better performance, which may be because the latent code residuals (smaller value range) have smaller variance than the absolute latent codes, thus making the inversion network easier to regress.